gilcrest/diygoapi/README.md

 ### Command Line Flags

 When running the program binary, a number flags can be passed.
-Peter Bourgon's [ff](https://github.com/peterbourgon/ff) library is used to parse the flags.
+The [ff](https://github.com/peterbourgon/ff) library from [Peter Bourgon](https://peter.bourgon.org) is used to parse the flags.
 If your preference is to set configuration with [environment variables](https://en.wikipedia.org/wiki/Environment_variable), that is possible as well.
 Flags take precedence, so if a flag is passed, that will be used.
 A PostgreSQL database connection is required.
 If there is no flag set, then the program checks for a matching environment variable.
 If neither are found, the flag's default value will be used and, depending on the flag, may result in a database connection error.

 | Flag Name       | Description | Environment Variable | Default |
 | --------------- | ----------- | -------------------- | ------- |